sodadata/docs/soda/quick-start-prod.md

 ## Create a DAG and run the workflow

-The Engineer creates an Airflow DAG and <a href="https://airflow.apache.org/docs/apache-airflow/2.2.3/start/local.html" target="_blank">runs the workflow locally</a>. <br />
+The Engineer creates an Airflow DAG and <a href="https://airflow.apache.org/docs/apache-airflow/2.2.3/start/local.html" target="_blank">runs the workflow locally</a>.
+Note that the value for `scan-name` must be unique to every programmatic scan you define.
+In other words, it cannot be the same as a programmatic scan in another pipeline. <br />
 <a href="https://github.com/sodadata/sip-of-soda/blob/main/test-in-pipeline/airflow/model_sales_category.py" target="_blank">Access the DAG</a> in the repo.

 ```python